tehprofessor/yard-restful/README.markdown

 ## Demo

 Visit [MAdeK-Api-Documetnation](http://medienarchiv.zhdk.ch/api) for a demonstration.
+Or visit ROR project [MAdeK](http://github.com/zhdk/madek) on github to see how we document our api.

 ## Generating Docs